-We are an organization committed to selecting, awarding, promoting, featuring and screening international and Canadian films.
+We are an organization committed to selecting, awarding, promoting, featuring and screening international and Canadian projects of all genres.

-$10,000 in cash prizes, promotions, bonuses and services are shared with the winners in the annual competition.
+$10,000 in cash prizes, promotions, bonuses and services are shared with the winners in various categories of the annual festival.

 $1,000 is awarded to Best Narrative Short of the year